 We have those today who continue to reject the very one who is able, and willing, to help them in their hour of need.
 If they could only believe that He died on the Cross.
 That through His death, burial, and resurrection, one has hope far beyond what this world can offer!

-When His disciples were in the midst of a storm; He instilled hope to those in the ship, who had thought that they were about to perish.
+When His disciples were in the midst of a storm; He brought peace of mind to those in the ship who thought that they were about to perish.
 Jesus simply spoke the words: "Peace, be still" and the wind ceased, and there came a great calm (Mark 4:39).

 Many seek to find an escape from what is troubling them through alcohol, drugs, or some other means, which only escalates the problem they seek to escape from (Proverbs 23:29-35).

-The solution to one's hour of need is not in a temporary fix but long-lasting; or final deliverance from the dilemma they find themselves in.
-Scripture points the way to seek the Lord, in the hope that they might find him, though he be not far from every one of us (Acts 17:27).
+The solution to one's hour of need is not in a temporary fix but of a long-lasting; or final deliverance, from the dilemma they find themselves in.
+Scripture points the way: Seek the Lord, in the hope that they might find him, though he be not far from every one of us (Acts 17:27).

 The one who is able to quell the storms of life; the Lord Jesus Christ, is desirous that you place your trust and faith in Him to perform, according to His Word, the need that is in your life!

 It was recently reported that more than 90,000 Christians around the globe have lost their lives in the past year.
 Yet many testimonies reveal a peace found in their hour of need.
 Jesus spoke of a time that they shall deliver you (the believer) up to be afflicted, and shall kill you, and you shall be hated of all nations for my name's sake.
 But he that shall endure to the end, the same shall be saved (Matthew 24:9-13).